 For more info about the latest Lumitel prepaid sim card deals check the Lumitel Burundi website.

-First off, there is no 5G in Burundi as per May 2023 which is understandable regarding the fact that Burundi is regarded as one of the poorest countries in the world.
-However, there is an ok 4G network available, but which provider has the best 3G/4G network in Burundi.
+First off, there is no 5G in Burundi as per January 2024 which is understandable regarding the fact that Burundi is regarded as one of the poorest countries in the world.
+However, there is an ok 4G/LTE network available, but which provider has the best 3G/4G network in Burundi.
 Let’s have a look at the Burundi 4G coverage maps.

-As mentioned before there are 4 mobile internet providers in Burundi, but Onatel and Smart Mobile have such small networks that I didn’t include them in my research.
+As mentioned before there are 4 mobile internet providers in Burundi, but Onatel and Smart Mobile have such small mobile data networks that I didn’t include them in my research.

 From the above we can very easily conclude that Lumitel has the best 3G/4G network in Burundi.